chowden/docker-elk/README.md

       - ./logstash/config/logstash.yml:/usr/share/logstash/config/logstash.yml:ro
       - ./logstash/pipeline:/usr/share/logstash/pipeline:ro

-So best to save your changes offline and bring the stack back up.
+Again, save your changes offline and bring the stack back up.

 It is also possible to map the entire `config` directory instead of a single file, however you must be aware that Logstash will be expecting a